 Your responsibility as a guest:

-- Starting November 3rd, 2020 face masks must be worn in all common areas.
+- Face masks are required in all common areas.
 This includes the hallways, lobby, kitchen, etc, but not while eating in designated seating areas.

 - Come to the front desk in person only when necessary to make a payment, check-in, check out, extend their stay, or purchase an item.
 At other times, call 250-385-1789 or Facebook Message the front desk.